Site Overlay

 What kind of animal lover am I if I treat my two cats and dog like members of my family, but act like cows, pigs, chickens and turkeys are somehow different and don’t need to be treated with kindness and respect?

 How can I think that they are raised and killed humanely?
-Because look, how can the word humane ever be tied to the death of a sentiment being who does not want to die any more than I, my dog, or my cat wants to die?
+Because look, how can the word humane ever be tied to the death of a sentient being who does not want to die any more than I, my dog, or my cat wants to die?

 In the past, I figured these animals had “good” lives before they were sent off to slaughter, but learned nothing could be farther from the truth.
 Even when I was buying organic, or humanely raised, or grass-fed, the animals still suffer and experience pain and terror, especially when it comes time for slaughter.
 I was horrified to learn just about all of the meat from land animals is from baby animals, killed before they’ve lived even a fraction of what would be possible outside of their tragic life of confinement.
 Despite the illustrations or words you read on the packaging at the grocery store, they certainly don’t have “good” lives.

-Cows can live 25-30 years but are sent to slaughter at 18-24 months.
-Pigs can live 15-20 years but are sent to slaughter when they are around 5 to 6 months old.
-Most chickens are slaughtered at just 40 days old even though they can live 5-10 years.
 We never know that we’re consuming baby animals, because of course we never call it that since that would surely turn off some people to meat.
 We humans are fabulous at using fancy words to disguise what something is so it sounds more appealing— veal, calamari, filet mignon, and probably worst of all, foie gras.
 Know what foie gras really is and how it comes to be?
 Multiple times per day ducks and geese are force fed using foot-long tubes that are shoved down their throats so their livers become enlarged.
 And for this “luxury” people pay big bucks, not caring or knowing the torture required for this “tasty” treat.

 Why do we love one, but kill the other?
 Why is one a pampered and revered member of our families, while the other suffers unconscionable torture and death?